Everything you need in one place

 Cris Crown Ibiza – Hire Catalogue

-Interculinarium – See their work
+Interculinarium – visit their website

-Cardamom Events – See their work
+Cardamom Events – visit their website

 NOTE: For those getting married at Païssa, know that we provide you already at no extra cost with the ceremony arch (no flowers), the benches and a lectern, as well as all the tables and chairs as a part of our catering packages.
 Re-visit the hire catalogue to see further details.